 While positive effects of the Dodd-Frank Act are starting to be seen on the ground in the DRC there is still wide variation in the standards of reporting by companies.
 A recent analysis by Amnesty International and Global Witness found that 79 out of 100 companies’ filings in 2014 failed to meet the minimum requirements of the US conflict minerals law.

-The findings by Ethical Consumer reflect similar results in a 2010 report by SOMO – a Dutch research association – where none of the top ten car manufacturers discussed the links between human rights issues and mining minerals.
+Results of a 2010 report by SOMO – a Dutch research association – found that none of the top ten car manufacturers discussed the links between human rights issues and mining minerals.

 Tim Steinweg from SOMO, one of the authors of the report, stated “As your research shows there has been little progress in the automotive sector.
 This can be explained by the fact that most car companies have no legal requirement to do so.
 In order for the industry to move, we need strong, binding EU legislation, conscious consumers that demand ‘conflict-free’ cars, and automotive companies who are willing to take the lead.”